Failure To Diagnose

 Your Legal Rights After a Misdiagnosed Illness or Injury

-At the Kansas City law firm of Norton & Norton, P.C., we have been involved in some of the biggest medical malpractice cases in Missouri.
+At the Kansas City law firm of Norton & Spencer, P.C., we have been involved in some of the biggest medical malpractice cases in Missouri.
 This includes obtaining multiple eight-figure settlements and judgments.∗ We have extensive experience representing those injured, ill, or with exacerbated conditions due to a failed medical diagnosis.

 As Kansas City medical malpractice lawyers, we are ready to take our experience to work on failed diagnosis/treatment issues involving, but not limited to: